New levels of scalability for hybrid clouds and edge computing

 As the figure shows, we can enable service extension without requiring BGP EVPN configuration on every switch in the Adaptive Cloud Fabric.
 EVPN only needs to be enabled on a border leaf cluster (two switches), which provides the mapping from the fabric control plane to the BGP control plane.

 BGP EVPN can also be useful to give customers options in how they scale their Pluribus-delivered network fabrics by seamlessly interconnecting multiple Adaptive Cloud Fabrics and extending services between them (Figure 6).

 Figure 6.
 EVPN Fabric Extension for Architectural Flexibility

 By enabling EVPN interconnection of Adaptive Cloud Fabrics, we allow customers to optimize the scale of each individual fabric based on their own constraints, which might include highly geographically distributed networks or a desire to partition network operations to align to application availability zones.
 EVPN interconnection can also enable scaling beyond the thousand nodes supported in an individual Adaptive Cloud Fabric to create an extended fabric of many thousands of switching nodes.

 For a deeper dive into BGP EVPN, see my blog, BGP EVPN for Scaling Data Center Fabrics: Pros and Cons, Deployment Options and Trade-offs.

 These innovations open up many new possibilities for Pluribus customers to scale their data center fabrics in multiple dimensions without sacrificing operational simplicity.
 It’s just one more example of how Pluribus continues to deliver on our mission to simplify networking.

-Learn more at a live webinar on October 27: Thousand-node Fabrics: Scaling with Controllerless SDN and EVPN.
+Learn more by watching our webinar on-demand: Thousand-node Fabrics: Scaling with Controllerless SDN and EVPN.